open-mmlab/mmengine-template/README.md

 Assuming you have already understood the basic process of developing based on MMEngine, then when developing based on **MMEngine Template**, you need to customize your module in `datasets/datasets.py`, `datasets/transform.py`, `models/models.py`, etc., and training pipelines will be automatically built in `mmengine.Runner`. **MMEngine Template** provides a general training/testing/inferring script in `tools` and `demo`, and you can directly use them in the command line.

+Besides, there are lots of `mmengine-template` or `mmengine_template` in this project, including file name, module name and scope name, you need to replace them with your own project name before organizing your code.

 For advanced users, you may need to customize more components and register more modules.
 When developing, remember to update the locations parameter in registry.py when adding new modules to ensure that the newly added modules are correctly registered.

-**MMEngine Template** will continuously update new branches to support various deep learning tasks in different fields, so stay tuned.
+**MMEngine Template** will continuously update new branches to support various deep-learning tasks in different fields, so stay tuned.